abhijeet3922/vision-RAG/README.md

-# Vision-RAG: Developing Visual Augmented Q&A using Vision & Multimodal LLM
+# Develop Visual Augmented Q&A using Multi-vector Vision Embeddings with Vector Database
 Welcome to the repository.
 This work is created for participants of a workshop.

 ## Problem Statement